savagefahad-49/savagefahad-49/README.md

 <div align="center">

-*"Every expert was once a beginner.
-Every pro was once an amateur."*
+*"Every Expert was once a Beginner.Every pro was once an Amateur."*

 <img src="https://capsule-render.vercel.app/api?type=waving&color=0:4b0082,50:6a0dad,100:1a1a2e&height=120&section=footer" width="100%"/>